 Within the product, Schramm found because Aristotle would, of which communication usually requires about three elements-the resource, this communication plus the desired destination.
-Ultimately, the original source encodes a communication in addition to direct that to its desired destination via some programmers, in which the message is usually obtained in addition to the code and the receiver is left to decode the message in interpersonal communication to determine its meaning.
+Ultimately, the original source encodes a communication, in addition, to direct that to its desired destination via some programmers, in which the message is usually obtained in addition to the code and the receiver is left to decode the message in interpersonal communication to determine its meaning.
 The product of the Osgood-schramm model really comes after:

-The mode indicates the communicator (C) emerges as part of a larger pattern , who sends messages in accordance with the expectations and actions of other persons and groups within the same social structure. it is also true in the case of the receiver (R) in the communications process. in addition, both the communicator and receiver are part of an overall social system.
+The model indicates the communicator (C) emerges as part of a larger pattern , who sends messages in accordance with the expectations and actions of other persons and groups within the same social structure. it is also true in the case of the receiver (R) in the communications process.
+In addition, both the communicator and receiver are part of an overall social system.
 The model clearly illustrates that communication is a two-way process.

 David K. Berlo, a communication theorist and consultant developed a model named S-M-C-R model of communication in 1960 in his book “The process of communication”.
 Berlo pointed out the importance of the psychological view in his communication model.
 The four parts of Berlo’s S-M-C-R model are S = Source, M = Message, C = Channel and R = Receiver.
 The model is as follows:

 The elements of Berlo’s model are discussed below:

 Source: The first element of Berlo’s communication model is the source.
-All communication must come form some sources.
-The source might be one person, a group of people of a company.
+All communication must come from some sources.
+The source might be one person, a group of people or a company.
 Several things determine how a source will operate in the communication process such as: